A Rope Of Sand

 “The title is meant to draw the reader in without giving too much away” – Mr. Butlertron

-In July of 2015, it was announced that Ben Affleck would be co-writing the film with Geoff Johns – a very well established Comic Book writer in the Pantheon of greats – and that the film was to hopefully be released in the later part of 2018.
+In July of 2015, it was announced that Ben Affleck would be co-writing the film with Geoff Johns.
+Don’t get me wrong, he’s a very well established Comic Book writer in the Pantheon of greats.
+But they were hopeful about getting the film released in the latter part of 2018.
 There was even mentions of a script being turned in by the end of the summer that year, 2015, which meant Affleck had a fairly planned out idea of how the film would be.

 Now, I’m not one to make huge claims, but I saw an interview of Zack Snyder during the release of Batman v Superman, where he talks about Ben potentially directing his own Batman film: